ridvan-cln/camunda-animal-picture-app/README.md

 For now the application can only be configured to work with the Saas offering from Camunda.
 If you want the app to work with your self-managed instance, you would need to adjust the [application.yaml](./backend/src/main/resources/application.yaml) file accordingly.

-## Docker Mac Slow Filesystem

-If you are using Docker on a Mac, you might experience slow file system performance, and even timeouts when Docker is on the `npm install` step.
-To mitigate this, you can run `npm install` on your host machine first in the `frontend` directory.